 Once you gather enough information about a target group, you can start making data-driven predictions about their current and future behaviors.
 The insights you gather give you a more accurate understanding of the group’s preferences and the messaging that resonates with them most.
 Then cross-device targeting enables you to deliver users relevant messages when they are most ready to respond to them.

-Moreover, users consume content differently on different devices.
+Moreover, users on different devices.
 Cross- device advertising helps you tailor brand messaging to users' content consumption patterns.
 For example, if someone is quickly checking their social media on the go, you should present them with skimmable, attention-grabbing content.
 If they’re watching a long-form YouTube video on their laptop, a detailed product overview might be more appropriate.

 How has cross-device tracking evolved?